All Articles

 How the Windfall Elimination Provision can impact retirement benefits

-The Windfall Elimination Provision (WEP)5 could reduce your Social Security Retirement benefits if you work for an employer (e.g., most Texas public K-12 school districts) that does not withhold Social Security (SSA) taxes from your salary.
-To further complicate matters, while the Windfall Elimination Provision may affect your SSA benefits, you may be eligible for Social Security Retirement benefits from other work where you did pay SSA taxes.
+In the past, you may have heard that the Windfall Elimination Provision (WEP) could reduce your Social Security Retirement benefits if you work for an employer (e.g., most Texas public K-12 school districts) that does not withhold Social Security taxes from your salary.

 The takeaway